Trần Ngọc Châu: CIA & CORDS: redesign

-Civil Operations and Revolutionary Development Support (CORDS), an American agency, was conceived in 1967 by Robert Komer, who was selected by President Johnson to supervise the pacification efforts in Vietnam.
-Komer had concluded that the bureaucratic position of CORDS should be within the American "chain of command" of the Military Assistance Command, Vietnam (MACV), which would provide for U.S Army support, access to funding, and the attention of policy makers.
+CORDS, an American agency, was conceived in 1967 by Robert Komer, who was selected by President Johnson to supervise the pacification efforts in Vietnam.
+Komer had concluded that the bureaucratic position of CORDS should be within the American "chain of command" of MACV, which would provide for U.S Army support, access to funding, and the attention of policy makers.
 As the "umbrella organization for U.S. pacification efforts in the Republic of Vietnam" CORDS came to dominate the structure and administration of counterinsurgency.
 It supported the continuation of prior Vietnamese and American pacification efforts and, among other actions, started a new program called Phoenix, Phung Hoáng in Vietnamese.

 Controversy surrounded the Phoenix Program on different issues, e.g., its legality (when taking direct action against ununiformed communist cadres doing social-economic support work), its corruption by such exterior motives of profit or revenge (which led to the unwarranted use of violence including the killing of bystanders), and the extent of its political effectiveness against the Viet Cong infrastructure.
-William Colby, then head of CORDS, testified before the Senate in defense of Phoenix and about correcting acknowledged abuses.
+Colby, then head of CORDS, testified before the Senate in defense of Phoenix and about correcting acknowledged abuses.
 Châu, because of its notorious violence, became disillusioned and so eventually often hostile to the Phoenix Program.

 From Châu's perspective, what had happened was America's take-over of the war, followed by their taking charge of the pacification effort.
 Essentially misguided, it abused Vietnamese customs, sentiments, and pride.
 It did not understand the force of Vietnamese nationalism.
 The overwhelming presence in the country of the awesome American military cast a long shadow.
 The war intensified.
 Massive bombing campaigns and continual search and destroy missions devastated the Vietnamese people, their communities, and the countryside.
 The presence of hundreds of thousands of young American soldiers led to social corruption.
 The American civilian agencies with their seemingly vast wealth, furthered the villagers' impression that their government's war was controlled by foreigners.
 Regarding Phoenix, its prominent American leadership put Vietnamese officials in subordinate positions.
 Accordingly, it was more difficult for the Phoenix Program to summons in villagers the Vietnamese national spirit to motivate their pacification efforts, more difficult to foster the native social cohesion needed to forestall corruption in the ranks.

 Further, Châu considered that pacification worked best as a predominantly civic program, with only secondary, last resort use of paramilitary tactics.
 Châu had crafted his 'Census Grievance' procedures to function as a unified whole.
 In constructing Phoenix, the CIA then CORDS had collected components from the various pacification efforts ongoing in Vietnam, then re-assembled them into a variegated program that never achieved the critical, interlocking coherence required to rally the Vietnamese people.
 Hence much of the corruption and lawless violence that plagued the program and marred its reputation and utility.